bahrus/trans-render/README.md

 - If the rhs expression evaluates to an array, then
   -  Arrays are treated as "tuples" for common requirements.
   -  The first element of the tuple indicates what type of tuple to expect.
-  -  If the first element of the tuple is a non-array, non HTMLTemplateElement object, or undefined, then the tuple is treated as a "PEATS" tuple -- property / event / attribute / symbol reference setting:
+  -  If the first element of the tuple is a non-array, non HTMLTemplateElement object, or undefined, then the tuple is treated as a "PEATS" tuple -- property / event / attribute / transform / symbol reference setting:
      -  First optional parameter is a **p**roperty object, that gets shallow-merged into the matching element (target).
         - Shallow-merging goes one level deeper with style and dataset properties.
      -  Second optional parameter is an **e**vent object, that binds to events of the matching target element.